Norma Barzman: Life and career

 Barzman was born into a Jewish family on September 15, 1920, in Manhattan, New York City.
 She attended Radcliffe College in Cambridge, Massachusetts.
 She started her career in 1946 writing the original story for Never Say Goodbye and The Locket.
 Later, she also wrote Finishing School (1952) and Il triangolo rosso (1967).

 Barzman also appeared as an actress in Theatre 70 (1970) and Pajama Party (2000) as the Groovy Grandma guest.

 Personal life

 Barzman married mathematician Claude Shannon, known as the "father of information theory", and lived with him in Princeton, New Jersey.
-When they divorced, Barzman moved to Los Angeles with her mother and took classes at the School for Writers, the members of which were leftist.
+When they divorced, Barzman moved to Los Angeles with her mother and took classes at the School for Writers, the members of which were leftists.
 She met and married screenwriter Ben Barzman.
 Having been blacklisted from Hollywood between the years 1949 and 1976, they lived in London, Paris, and on the French Riviera at Mougins.
 They had seven children.

 Barzman died at her home in Beverly Hills, California, on December 17, 2023, at the age of 103.